 In addition to pursuing his PA degree, Blake is also a member of the local emergency services and has been a volunteer instructor for EMS services.
 His hobbies include beekeeping, hiking and growing pumpkins.

 While a double-major at EMU in biology and environmental sciences, Rogers volunteered with the Clover Hill Volunteer Fire Department.
-While at EMU, he interned with the Shenandoah Valley Soil and Water Conservation District and accepted a job there after graduation.
+He also interned with the Shenandoah Valley Soil and Water Conservation District and accepted a job there after graduation.